Andrew College Logo

 The Andrew College associate degree in Nursing Program is approved by the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA).
 The nursing program is only permitted to enroll distance education students who reside in the state of Georgia because the nursing program meets the licensing requirements in the state of Georgia.

-The Andrew College Respiratory Therapy Program, 200633, Associate of Science Degree, Cuthbert, GA holds Provisional Accreditation from the Commission on Accreditation for Respiratory Care (www.coarc.com).
+The Andrew College Respiratory Therapy Program, 200633, Associate of Science Degree, Cuthbert, GA holds Probationary Accreditation from the Commission on Accreditation for Respiratory Care (www.coarc.com).
 The respiratory therapy program is only permitted to enroll distance education students who reside in the state of Georgia because the respiratory therapy program meets the licensing requirements in the state of Georgia.

 Both the Associate of Science in Cancer Registry Management and the Certificate in Cancer Registry Management fulfills the educational requirements for the National Cancer Registrars Association (NCRA) certification in all fifty states, including the District of Columbia.